srozemuller/rozemuller_blog/content/blog/2024-07-08-intune-ring-update-device-strategy-automated/index.md

 Oke, the main goal of this blog post is to show you how to dynamically manage device groups that you can use for Update Rings in Intune.
 All in an automated way based on a user group.
 The automation script is written in PowerShell and uses the Graph API to manage the device groups.
 The script has three phases.
 The first phase is to get the user and device group including the members.
 The second phase is fetching the owned devices per user and backing up the current device group members.
 The last phase is requesting the owned devices and adding them to the device group.

 You can find the PowerShell script on my [GitHub](https://github.com/srozemuller/Identity/tree/main/Devices)

+If you want more information about deployment rings, check [Joost Gelijsteen his blog about using Deployment Rings](https://joostgelijsteen.com/deployment-rings/)

 {{< bye >}}